 In famous essays including “Is Google Making Us Stupid?,” “Life, Liberty, and the Pursuit of Privacy,” and “The Snapchat Candidate,” Carr dissects the logic behind Silicon Valley’s “liberation mythology,” showing how technology has both enriched and imprisoned us—often at the same time.
 Drawing on the work of artists ranging from Walt Whitman to The Clash, while weaving in the latest findings from science and sociology, Utopia Is Creepy compels us to question the technological momentum that has trapped us in its flow.
 “Resistance is never futile,” argues Carr, and this book delivers the proof.

-Utopia Is Creepy . . . and Other Provocations will be published on September 6 by W. W. Norton & Company.
+Utopia Is Creepy . . . and Other Provocations is out now from W. W. Norton & Company.